iauvi/aio-firebog-blocklists/README.md

 ---

-# 🔴 The Hosts Lists 🔴
+# 🔴 The Hosts File Lists 🔴

 > ***Blocklists designed in <a href="https://adguard-dns.io/kb/general/dns-filtering-syntax/#domains-only-syntax" title="">a hosts-style syntax</a>***